InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 product and their community, in order to increase the number of newbies and consumers.
 They should communicate opportunities for making contributions to consumers and try to elicit and align the interests of potential contributors with that of the community.
-What has often worked well in my personal experience is if contributors were able to work on something that made their day job easier, such as tools, e. g.
+What often works well is if contributors were able to work on something that made their day job easier, such as tools, e. g.

 Finally, it is the TCs responsibility to identify contributors with the potential to grow, to foster and to nurture that growth e. g. by getting contributors excited for tackling challenging tasks and to mentor or coach them while they are performing them.
-This is, in my opinion, the noblest responsibility a TC has.
+This is, in our opinion, the noblest responsibility a TC has.
 It is rewarding for both the contributor and the TC alike.
-For me personally, mentoring and seeing people level up their abilities more than makes up for the fact that I have less time to actually spend writing software.
+We have heard from TCs that mentoring and seeing people level up their abilities more than makes up for the fact that they have less time to actually spend writing software.

 As mentioned in the previous section, learning and personal growth are reasons why people join and stick around in an InnerSource community.
 Upleveling their